Canon 6D vs Fujifilm X100

 |16.||Nikon D3000||Y||- / -||-||-||-||2.0||-||-||-|

 It is notable that the 6D has a microphone port, which is missing on the X100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 6D and the X100 have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the X100 have been discontinued, but can regularly be found used on ebay.
 The X100 was replaced by the Fujifilm X100S, while the 6D was followed by the Canon 6D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Manual (free pdf) or the online Fujifilm X100 Manual.
+Further information on the features and operation of the 6D and X100 can be found, respectively, in the Canon 6D Manual (free pdf) or the online Fujifilm X100 Manual.